Think-and-Dev/gitbook-docs-test/docs/integration/example-code-minting-rifpros-without-truffle.md

     throw Error('Can not find MoC Exchange contract.');
   }

   // Loading mocState contract.
-It is necessary to compute max BPRO available to mint const mocState = await getContract(MoCStateAbi.abi, mocStateAddress);
+It is necessary to compute max RIFPro available to mint const mocState = await getContract(MoCStateAbi.abi, mocStateAddress);
   if (!mocState) {
     throw Error('Can not find MoCState contract.');